Test your API Using the REST Lab

 Exclude Metadatacheckbox.
 These checkboxes display when you select the

 You can revert to the default settings by clearing the checkboxes.

 Retrieve Data with Filters or Sorts using GET

 You can retrieve data with filters or sorts using GET.
-REST retrieval requests commonly specify filtering and ordering for the top-most resource.
-Because filters and sorts are coded into the URL, you must employ proper escape sequences.
+REST retrieval requests commonly specify filtering and sorting for the top-most resource.
+Because filters and sorts are coded into the URL, employ proper escape sequences.

 Specify System Sorts, System Filters, and User Sorts